 Uncategorized

 Following on from the last post*, I am indeed moving beyond my pandemic-induced ritual of solo (in both senses of the word) concerts 6 days a week.
-Having received the “refresher” booster of last fall’s vaccine (which some are dismissively calling a “nothing burger”), I’ve scheduled and will be scheduling private sessions with colleagues who … Read More
+Having received the “refresher” booster of last fall’s vaccine**, I’ve scheduled and will be scheduling private sessions with colleagues who had, over the course of the pandemic, expressed … Read More

 Maintaining Essence (in memoriam Bill Dixon)